d2207197/confect/README.rst

 **confect** is a Python configuration library with the following features.

 - A readable and pleasant configuration definition and accessing interface
-- Predefined configuration and immutable conf object for reducing the possibility of making errors.
+- Forcing users to predefine configuration properties, and immutable conf object for reducing the possibility of making errors.
 You shouldn't modify configuration too dynamically as if they are global variables.
-- Loading configuration file from file path, module importing or even from environment variable.
+- Loading configuration file from file path, module importing or even from environment variables.
 - Configuration files in Python.
 This makes it possible to

   + have complex type objects as configuration values, like Decimal, timedelta